GabrielCastilloH/harbor/README.md

 TODO:

 - ✅ Add push notifications to the app (and make the you've matched system notification silent)

+## Future Enhancements:

+- Add the ability to see profiles that swiped on you and swipe on them.
 - show difference between basic and premium plan on payment page
-- Add the ability to see profiles that swiped on you and swipe on them.
-- Make sure the home screen cards are responsive to different screen sizes and the number of characters is capped at 120 not 150.
-- when you leave the chat the chat is paused is removed on consent screen;
-- change the consent screen message;
-- disable clicking on profile when the match is not active

 ## 📋 Validation Rules